donald-macritchie/holiday-cottages/README.md

 #### Booking Section

-- The Booking section gives userimportant information on how much the cottage is to book per night and provides a link to take the user to the booking form.
+- The Booking section gives users important information on how much the cottage is to book per night and provides a link to take the user to the booking form.

 ![This is an image of the cottage booking section](./static/screenshots/homestead-booking-link.png)